-A gastric tissue biopsy and culture, also called a stomach biopsy, is a procedure used to diagnose a range of conditions, including stomach ulcers.
+A stomach biopsy, or gastric tissue biopsy, is a procedure to diagnose a range of conditions, including stomach ulcers.

 The biopsy involves removing a sample of stomach tissue.
 This sample is sent to a lab, where scientists test it for the presence of bacteria and other organisms that can cause harm.